stevemccartney/rinject/README.md

 # rInject

-An annotation-first dependency injection library for Python 3.
+A flexible (annotations or keys) but simple dependency injection library for Python 3.

 ## Installation